wilsonz8427/apcsa-freedom-project/entries/entry02.md

 #### Engineering Design Process
 We are currently in the step of planning the prototype.
-We are currently deciding on what items we need to buy to start creating the lock mechianism.
+We are currently deciding on what items we need to buy to start creating the lock mechanism.
 For now, we have decided to have a door to put the lock on and a piston lock that will lock the door.
 We also plan to add a camera with the possibility of detecting strangers.